-- 2. Optionally, configure export route policies associating routes with a color extended community.
-The color extended community allows for a color to be advertised along with specific routes, intended to indicate some property of a transport that a route can be associated with. - 3.
-Configure a route administrative tag policy containing a list of administrative tags to include or exclude.
-Use the following command to configure a route administrative tag policy: - MD-CLI configure routing-options admin-tags route-admin-tag-policy configure router admin-tags route-admin-tag-policy
+- Step 2.
+Optionally, configure export route policies associating routes with a color extended community.
+The color extended community allows for a color to be advertised along with specific routes, intended to indicate some property of a transport that a route can be associated with. - Step 3.
+Configure a route administrative tag policy containing a list of administrative tags to include or exclude: - MD-CLI configure routing-options admin-tags route-admin-tag-policy configure router admin-tags route-admin-tag-policy